 Derived from coconut oil and is known to be a safe, natural, nurturing cleanser for both skin and hair.
 It gently but effectively removes surface oil, dirt and bacteria, without stripping or drying sensitive skin and it facilitates a rich and luxurious foam.

-Is a thickener derived from a type of bacteria that release a sticky gum.
+Is a natural thickener derived from a type of bacteria that release a sticky gum.
 This gum is extracted and dried and is a corn-based, fermented product.
-It’s used to make products thicker.